-Teaching format: Lectures and hands-on, workshop-like lessons Learning outcomes: On completion of the course, students will: Knowledge and understanding have a general knowledge of corpus linguistics as an empirical approach to language analysis have an understanding of how corpus linguistics can help to develop and test hypotheses about language have an understanding of corpus linguistics approaches applied to discourse analysis and sociolinguistics have an understanding of the relevance of corpus linguistics to language teaching and learning Applying knowledge and understanding be able to use different tools in use for the investigation of corpora (desktop vs. web-based tools) be able to apply key techniques of corpus linguistics, such as collocation and keywords be able to recognize and develop strategies and practices to deal with the issues surrounding corpus collection, storage, annotation and analysis be able to use corpus linguistic analyses to inform descriptions of language for teaching purposes be able to plan a syllabus or aspects of a syllabus based on corpus data Making judgements be able to make informed decisions about the applications of corpus linguistics techniques be able to interpret corpus data, highlighting implications and/or limitations Communication skills be able to draw on knowledge and feedback from the course to improve their research methodologies and competence for linguistic analysis acquire the skills necessary to carry out corpus analysis autonomously be able to use corpus linguistics critically to investigate existing descriptions of language Assessment: In-course: portfolio of tasks completed during the course Summative: a corpus analysis project, to be agreed with the lecturers Evaluation criteria and criteria for awarding marks: In-course assessments: adequate completion of tasks carried out during the course and evidence of reflection and progression.
+Teaching format: Lectures and hands-on, workshop-like lessons Learning outcomes: On completion of the course, students will: Knowledge and understanding have a general knowledge of corpus linguistics as an empirical approach to language analysis have an understanding of how corpus linguistics can help to develop and test hypotheses about language have an understanding of corpus linguistics approaches applied to discourse analysis and sociolinguistics have an understanding of the relevance of corpus linguistics to language teaching and learning Applying knowledge and understanding be able to use different tools in use for the investigation of corpora (desktop vs. web-based tools) be able to apply key techniques of corpus linguistics, such as collocation and keywords be able to recognize and develop strategies and practices to deal with the issues surrounding corpus collection, storage, annotation and analysis be able to use corpus linguistic analyses to inform descriptions of language for teaching purposes be able to plan a syllabus or aspects of a syllabus based on corpus data Making judgements be able to make informed decisions about the applications of corpus linguistics techniques be able to interpret corpus data, highlighting implications and/or limitations Communication skills be able to report on corpus data, showing an awareness of the terminology in use be able to describe and motivate methodological choices Learning skills be able to draw on knowledge and feedback from the course to improve their research methodologies and competence for linguistic analysis acquire the skills necessary to carry out corpus analysis autonomously be able to use corpus linguistics critically to investigate existing descriptions of language Assessment: In-course: portfolio of tasks completed during the course Summative: a corpus analysis project, to be agreed with the lecturers Evaluation criteria and criteria for awarding marks: In-course assessments: adequate completion of tasks carried out during the course and evidence of reflection and progression.
 Final assignment: understanding of theoretical notions, command of techniques for searching, analysing and reporting corpus data, capacity for original thought and argumentation.
 Required readings: McEnery, T. & A. Hardie (2012).
 Corpus linguistics.
 Method, theory and practice.
 Cambridge: Cambridge University Press. (selected chapters) Baker, P. (2006) Using Corpora in Discourse Analysis.
 London: Continuum. (selected chapters) O'Keeffe, A., McCarthy, M., Carter, r.
 (2007).
-From Corpus to Classroom: Language Use and Language Teaching.
+From Corpus to Classroom: Language Use and Language Teaching .
 Cambridge: Cambridge University Press. (selected chapters) Supplementary readings: Materials will be provided during the course.